zulip/zulip/templates/zerver/help/browse-and-join-streams.md

 ### Subscribing later

-However, if the you were not notified about the stream's creation, you can subscribe to a stream by navigating to the [Subscriptions](/#subscriptions) page.
+However, if you were not notified about the stream's creation, you can subscribe to a stream by navigating to the [Subscriptions](/#subscriptions) page.